Login

 Managing maternity (and parental) leave for your global team can be a real challenge for HR - but it doesn’t have to be.
 When you partner with Omnipresent, we take care of leave compliance and administration for you.

 Best of all?
-We give you the freedom to hire the best talent in over 160 countries and regions worldwide!
+We give you the freedom to hire the best talent in over 160 countries worldwide!

 Book a free consultation with our team to get started.